robertcmolidor/PracticeXamarinForms/README.md

 # PracticeXamarinForms
-runs on Android api level23 android, a simple pcl playground to learn the things
+runs on Android api level23. a simple pcl playground to learn the things

 all examples are code only.  no xaml